carlos-santiago-2017/InsideTheMachine/README.md

 #  * [Shrinking Program Execution Time]()

 Note that the total execution time for each individual instruction is not changed by **pipelining**.
 It still takes an instruction **4 ns** to make it all the way through the processor; that **4 ns** can be split up into four clock cycles of **1 ns** each, or it can cover one longer clock cycle, but it’s still the same **4 ns**.
 [Thus pipelining doesn’t speed up instruction execution time, but it does speed up program execution time (the number of nanoseconds that it takes to execute an entire program) by increasing the number of instructions finished per unit of time]().
-Just like **pipelining** our hypothetical SUV assembly line allowed us to fill the Army’s orders in a shorter span of time, even though each individual SUV still spent a total of five hours in the assembly line, so does **pipelining allow a processor to execute programs in a shorter amount of time**, even though each individual instruction still spends the same amount of time traveling through the CPU. **Pipelining makes more efficient use of the CPU’s existing resources by putting all of its units to work simultaneously, thereby allowing it to do more total work each nanosecond**	.
+Just like **pipelining** our hypothetical SUV assembly line allowed us to fill the Army’s orders in a shorter span of time, even though each individual SUV still spent a total of five hours in the assembly line, so does **pipelining allow a processor to execute programs in a shorter amount of time**, even though each individual instruction still spends the same amount of time traveling through the **CPU**. **Pipelining makes more efficient use of the CPU’s existing resources by putting all of its units to work simultaneously, thereby allowing it to do more total work each nanosecond**	.

 # 	* [The Speedup from Pipelining](https://github.com/c4arl0s/InsideTheMachine#4-pipelined-execution-35)